pousse-cafe/pousse-cafe.github.io/documentation.md

 First situation is rather obvious: the execution of the listener which failed with an optimistic locking error must simply be retried.

-Second situation is a bit more tricky: if a duplicate key error occurs, it should be detected as a collision only if an update listener on the same aggregate was not executed because the aggregate did not exist at the time it was executed.
+Second situation is more difficult to detect: if a duplicate key error occurs, it should be detected as a collision only if an update listener on the same aggregate was not executed because the aggregate did not exist at the time it was executed.
 Indeed, this configuration means that another instance running in parallel created the aggregate in the meantime.
 If this did not happen, the duplicate key error must be interpreted as a regular failure (i.e. probably a bug).

-The fact that a skipped update requires a subsequent creation is noticed via a `TargetAggregates<K>` instance returned by a runner (see [aggregate root listeners](#in-an-aggregate-root)).
-For example, the following code inside of Runner's `targetAggregates` method tells to Pousse-Café that aggregate with ID `id` might be updated but if it is not, then it must be created:
+The fact that a skipped update requires a subsequent creation is noticed via a `TargetAggregates<K>` instance returned by a runner (see [aggregate root listeners runners](#runners)).
+For example, the following code inside of Runner's `targetAggregates` method tells to Pousse-Café that aggregate with identifier `id` might be updated but if it is not, then it must be created:

     MyAggregateId id = ...;
     if(...) { // Aggregate can be updated